-Your subject liaison librarian is your main point of contact with the Library - there is one for every subject offered at Reading.
+Your Academic Liaison Librarian is your main point of contact with the Library - there is one for every subject offered at Reading.
 They can help you make effective use of the huge range of resources the Library has to offer in support of your studies by:

-If you would like further help, please contact your subject liaison librarian directly.
+If you would like further help, please contact your Academic Liaison Librarian directly.

 The Study Advice Team offer study guides, workshops, individual advice sessions, and much more to make your studying more effective and successful.
-See the Study Advice webpages for more information, or pop into their Reception Desk on the Ground Floor of the URS Building.
+See the Study Advice webpages for more information, or pop in to make an appointment at the Study Advice and Maths Support Desk on the Ground Floor of the Library.

-IT provide advice with using computer software and hardware.
-For individual support pop in and ask at their Service Desk on the Ground Floor of the URS Building.
+DTS provide advice with using computer software and hardware.
+For individual support pop in and ask at their Service Desk on the 1st Floor of the Library.
 For more information see their website.

-If you need guidance on using Microsoft Office products such as Word, Excel, Access or PowerPoint try the online tutorials provided by GCF Learn Free.
+If you need guidance on using Microsoft Office products such as Word, Excel, Access or PowerPoint try these online tutorials: